Dermveda/dv-components/src/atoms/form-elements/docs/input.md

 Simple form input `<input>`

 ## Usage
-You can pass all [available html attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) for the input tag in addition to the custom props detailed below.
+You can pass all [available html input attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) for the input tag in addition to the custom props detailed below.

 ```javascript
 import { Atoms } from '@dnovicki/dv-components';